Sanglorian/orcus/Orcus Player Options - current.md

 You can take each feat only once, unless the feat's description says otherwise.

 You must meet any prerequisite specified in a feat to take that feat.
 If you ever lose a feat's prerequisite, you can't use that feat until you regain the prerequisite.

+## Variant: Bonus Feats

+Some Game Masters give all characters the Keen Defenses feat and either the Weapon Focus or Focus Caster feats for free, because they are almost default choices from level 11 onwards.

+## General Feats

 ### Alertness
 **Benefit:** You get a +2 bonus on all Perception checks and you cannot be caught surprised.